GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex3_gnirsls_Lband10mm_cmdline.rst

 **************************************************************************

 We will reduce the GNIRS L-band longslit observation of "HD41335", a Be-star, using the "|reduce|" command that is operated directly from the unix shell.
 Just open a terminal and load the DRAGONS conda environment to get started.

-This observation uses the 10 l/mm grating, the longred camera, a 0.1 arcsec slit, and is centered at 3.7 |um|.
-The dither pattern is a standard ABBA.
+This observation uses the 10 l/mm grating, the long-red camera, a 0.1 arcsec slit, and is centered at 3.7 |um|.
+The dither pattern is a standard ABBA sequence.

 The dataset
 ===========